 Cambridge Analytica had $15 million in business for its work in the 2016 election, The Wall Street Journal reported.
 However, it was not able to attract new business from a single federal political client since and has lost several clients in recent months.

 The company was responsible for working on the digital strategy for Donald Trump’s presidential campaign, and it gained infamy after reports surfaced that it had collected data on more than 87 million Facebook users.
 News of the data breach resulted in Facebook CEO Mark Zuckerberg addressing the U.S. Congress on issues of user privacy, and the U.K. parliament is also requesting testimony.

 Coincidentally, news of Cambridge Analytica’s closure was announced on the second day of Facebook’s F8 developer conference, which is currently taking place in Silicon Valley.
 The company had shut down offices in London, New York City, and Washington, D.C., according to The Wall Street Journal report.
-Another reason for the closure, aside from the loss of clients, is that the company was “facing mounting legal fees in the Facebook investigation,” the Journal said, citing a person familiar with the matter.
+Another reason for the closure, aside from the loss of clients, is that the company was “facing mounting legal fees in the

 As a result of the scandal, Facebook has changed its data sharing policies and limited sharing user data with third-party developers, a move that may have negatively impacted Cambridge Analytica’s business model.